jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 The dirt layer needs three types of sockets.

 1. **`layer_up`** - This socket handles what can be placed in the layer above dirt.
-Remember layers are to seperate rule cram concerns (water can be above grass without touching it).
+Remember layers are to separate rule cram concerns (water can be above grass without touching it).

 2. **`layer_down`** - It handles what layer the dirt itself can be placed on.
 For the base layer, this will connect to void (empty space).